BonningtonDublin/bonningtondublin.github.io/README.md

     <div id="confirm-section">
       <div class="form-check mb-3">
         <input type="checkbox" id="CONFIRMED" name="CONFIRMED" class="form-check-input" value="Yes" checked required>
         <label for="CONFIRMED" class="form-check-label">I confirm that the information provided above is accurate.
-I understand that any inaccuracies may result in unauthorized parking and will lead to my vehicle being clamped.</label>
-        <p class="ml-2">By submitting, you agree to the terms stated above.</p>
+I understand that any inaccuracies may result in unauthorized parking and will lead to my vehicle being clamped.<br>By submitting, you agree to the terms stated above.</label>
       </div>
     </div>
   </form>